-How to Use Lighting Equipment - Correctly and Safely
+How to Use Portable Site Lighting

 A couple of good things to remember when hiring from Speedy, all our hire equipment is checked, tested, cleaned and serviced before every hire and will come ready to go.
 You’ll also notice a folder attached to your product, these are safety and operating instructions, please make sure you read these before you begin your job.